-Iron Ether is Taylor Livingston, building the compact line of pedals and modules in Lafayette, Louisiana, USA.
+Iron Ether, established in 2010, is Taylor Livingston, building the compact line of pedals and modules in Portland, Oregon, USA.

 The QF2 Copper is designed in collaboration with, and built by Don Stavely in Windsor, Colorado, USA, and sold through the Iron Ether shop.

 "Iron Ether" is a registered trademark of Iron Ether, LLC.

 I'm committed to minimizing the negative impact on the environment that can come with building electronic devices and shipping products worldwide.

 Paint and clear coat are water-based, and contain zero volatile organic compounds (VOC) and zero hazardous air pollutants (HAP).